sumorocker/css-basics-workshop/README.md

   * You will need to remove the default margin on the `h1` element

 ## Exercise 3: CSS Layouts and Media Queries
-* **NOTE**: As you are doing this exercise, take note of how painful it is to do a responsive layout.
-In general, when building pages, we will be using a CSS library such as Twitter's Bootstrap or Zurb's Foundation.
-In this class we will be looking at [Zurb's Foundation](http://foundation.zurb.com/).
-It comes with a complete [documentation](http://foundation.zurb.com/docs/)
-* For this exercise though, we will be doing the layouts manually, just to see there is no magic involved.
 * In this exercise we will be creating a responsive image thumbnail gallery.
 * The result should look like this on desktop:
 * ![exercise-3-desktop](https://i.imgur.com/YAydktA.png)